New & Used Buick Verano: In Depth

 GET A FREE PRICE QUOTE

 The Buick Verano is a four-door compact sedan that’s marketed as a higher-end alternative than its close sibling, the Chevy Cruze.
-Despite the relation, the Verano’s looks are completely different and it has more powerful turbocharged drivetrain options.
-With prices starting under $30,000, the Verano is priced to appeal to those who want premium features in a compact car.
+Despite the relation, the Verano’s looks are completely distinguished and it has more powerful turbocharged drivetrain choices.
+With prices starting below $30,000, the Verano is priced to attract those who want premium features in a compact car.

 For 2012, there was only one powertrain: a 180-hp, 2.4-liter four-cylinder engine and six-speed automatic transmission, with front-wheel drive.
 For 2013, the Verano has added a new turbocharged engine.